ska3a4neg1/rainforest-integrations/README.md

 There are two steps to adding a new integration:

 1. Add an integration class to the `lib/integrations` directory.
-This should inherit from the `Integrations::Base` class and should overwrite the `send_event` method.
+This should inherit from the `Integrations::Base` class.
+It needs to overwrite the `send_event` method and define a `key` class method.
    If the integration post is unsuccessful, you should raise one of the following errors:

-   `Integrations::UserConfigurationError` for user configuration problems (such as invalid credentials);
+   - `Integrations::UserConfigurationError` for user configuration
+   problems (such as invalid credentials);

-   `Integrations::MisconfiguredIntegrationError` for non-user problems in the integrations data from Rainforest; and `Integrations::Error` for all other problems.
+   - `Integrations::MisconfiguredIntegrationError` for non-user problems
+   in the integrations data from Rainforest;

+   - `Integrations::Error` for all other problems.

 2. Edit `data/integrations.yml` to add your integration (including the appropriate values for `title` and `settings`).